microsoft/go/eng/doc/fips/README.md

 ### Build option to allow Go standard library crypto fallback

+The `allowcryptofallback` feature is available since Go 1.21.

 Including `allowcryptofallback` in `GOEXPERIMENT` or enabling it as a build tag directs Microsoft Go to use the Go standard library crypto implementation if the specified crypto backend isn't supported.
 A common unsupported build configuration is `GOOS=linux CGO_ENABLED=0 GOEXPERIMENT=opensslcrypto`: the OpenSSL backend requires cgo, so the build fails.

 `allowcryptofallback` is not recommended.
 It makes it unclear whether or not the app is intended to be compliant with the internal Microsoft crypto policy (or FIPS).
 Instead, we recommend a fix that clearly shows intent: